sofijacom/sofijacom.github.io/posts.md

 ---
 layout: page
 title: Blog
+excerpt: "Expand your knowledge and stay informed with our engaging blog posts"
 header:
-description: &description "Expand your knowledge and stay informed with our engaging blog posts"
   actions:
     - label: "More Info"
       url: "https://unsplash.com"